sonaykara/TextAnimation/README.md

 # Lightness-js
-Text Animation, It is developed using JavaScript, Css and Html.
+Text Animation, It is developed using Css and Html.

 <br>